njtalingting/njtalingting.github.io/README.md

 ## Hello world!

 I'm NJ.
 I'm interested in Spatial Econometrics (or maybe just Spatial Data Science so I don't sound too dry) and software development (out of necessity).
-I've been a public official since 2023 and studies Statistics near the Cebu Port Authority which heavily shaped my approach to my works.
-You can access my website [here.](https://njtalingting.github.io/)
+I've been a public official since 2023 and studies Statistics near the Cebu Port Authority that gave me such a vibrant, humble life in the coastal barangay where I was born.
+You can access my website [here](https://njtalingting.github.io/) where I share my life outside Github, the philosophy behind my works, among other things.